-Conditions of university funding 2021-22
+Conditions of university funding AY 2022-23

-- 1. Grant funding is provided to allow universities to deliver their outcome agreements under the terms of Section 5 of the Further and Higher Education (Scotland) Act 2005. - 2.
+- 1. Grant funding is provided to allow universities to deliver their Outcome Agreements under the terms of Section 5 of the Further and Higher Education (Scotland) Act 2005. - 2.
 Governing bodies and their designated officers must comply with the terms of the Financial Memorandum between the Scottish Funding Council (SFC) and Higher Education Institutions. - 3.
 Universities must have regard to public sector pay policy set by Scottish Ministers. - 4.
 Universities are required to comply with any principles of governance which SFC believes to constitute good practice in relation to such bodies.
-Regional strategic bodies receiving grant funding from SFC are required, when making payments to any institution assigned to it, to impose this condition on the institution. - 5.
+Regional Strategic Bodies (RSBs) receiving grant funding from SFC are required, when making payments to any institution assigned to it, to impose this condition on the institution. - 5.
 All funded provision must be of satisfactory quality, in line with SFC guidance. - 6.
 If the Scottish Government revises its grant funding to SFC, we reserve the right to make in-year adjustments to university funding.
-In this case, SFC would renegotiate the terms of its outcome agreement with the university. - 7.
+In this case, SFC would renegotiate the terms of its Outcome Agreement with the university. - 7.
 Where appropriate, universities must provide data returns requested by SFC to the deadlines and standards specified.
 Relevant guidance can be found on the SFC website. - 8.
 Where a university is in receipt of European Social Funding (ESF) it must follow and adhere to ESF programme guidance/requirements. - 9.
-The funding outlined in this announcement is subject to the agreement of your outcome agreement for Academic Year (AY) 2021-22.
+The funding outlined in this announcement is subject to the agreement of your Outcome Agreement for Academic Year (AY) 2022-23.